Constance Savery: Distinguishing features

 With few exceptions, when Savery was not writing for children, she was writing about children, and even in her reward books with an evangelical editor looking over her shoulder, her children came alive on the page.
-Reviews praise her prose and characterizations.
+Reviews praise her prose and characterisations.

 She wrote to instruct and to inspire.
-When she wrote, "His good and middlingly good characters are ten times more alive than his… villains," to describe Talbot Baines Reed, she was describing her own fiction as well, and as with Elizabeth Goudge, a contemporary, her antagonists rarely received retribution.
+When she wrote "His good and middlingly good characters are ten times more alive than his… villains," to describe Talbot Baines Reed, she was describing her own fiction as well, and as with Elizabeth Goudge, a contemporary, her antagonists rarely received retribution.

-Large families were common when Savery was born, and she had four sisters.
 Many of her books feature large families, and love between siblings is central to her better books, even when the siblings are in conflict.

 Because a small difference in age makes a great difference to children, twins abound.
 In some books, such as Green Emeralds for the King, the twins oppose each other.
 In other books, such as Four Wonders for Wyn, they cooperate.
 In Moonshine in Candle Street, the twins, like Samneric in Lord of the Flies, function as a single character.
 In other stories, such as Gilly's Tower, the twin plays no part, but he or she is mentioned, because Savery wrote twins into her stories.
 Forbidden Doors and Magic in My Shoes feature triplets.

 Although she began writing seriously in the 1920s and 1930s, her books avoid the racial stereotyping of that era.
 Two later books, The Royal Caravan and The Drifting Sands, challenge racism, and Three Houses in Beverley Road counters anti-Semitism.

+Personal life and recognition

+Following her mother's death in 1925, Savery accepted her father's invitation to assist him at his new parish of Middleton-cum-Fordley near Saxmundham in Suffolk.
+When her father retired from Middleton in 1930, he purchased Trevalfry, a semi-detached house up the coast in Reydon near Southwold.
+After his death in 1939, Savery remained at Trevalfry with a chronically ill sister, Phyllis, until 17 May 1977, when the sisters moved to Cherry Trees, a cottage in Dumbleton, Gloucestershire, near Evesham.
+That April, aged 79, she toured the Holy Land with her sister Doreen.